BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 flagship feature.
 It has a dual camera system, like the Plus sized iPhones from the past four years: a wide-angle ƒ/1.8 and a telephoto ƒ/2.4.
-New with the iPhone X<span class="small-caps">S</span> is that the wide-angle lens is now has a 26mm equivalent focal length (compared to 28mm on the iPhone X), which means you can fit a touch more from a scene into the frame.
+New with the iPhone X<span class="small-caps">S</span> is that the wide-angle lens now has a 26mm equivalent focal length (compared to 28mm on the iPhone X), which means you can fit a bit more from a scene into the frame.

 The sensors in the new iPhone also are about [30% larger](https://daringfireball.net/2018/09/the_iphones_xs), which reduces noise and increases brightness in dark areas.
 Both the wide-angle